Librarian Support in Dallas ISD | engage2learn

 A Change in Culture

-The Dallas ISD Library and Media Services Department (LMS Dept.) set out to impact their librarian team through a shift to a coaching culture in 2018.
-Librarians were coached on the American Association of School Librarians (AASL) national standards that seek to transform traditional teaching and learning to empower leaders, teachers and librarians to customize the campus library to the local context.
+The Dallas ISD Library and Media Services Department (LMS Dept.) set out to shift the coaching culture among the librarians in 2018.
+Librarians were coached on the American Association of School Librarians (AASL) national standards that seek to transform traditional teaching and learning to empower leaders, teachers, and librarians to customize the school library to the local context.

 As you can imagine with any new initiative or focus, there were questions about the true intent of the project.
-Initially, some librarians wondered what they did wrong that they “needed” to be coached, and some were reluctant to participate because being willing to grow demands vulnerability.
-Librarians were asked to examine their current practice, reflect on the AASL and coach standards, and set goals and collaborate with their coach on ways to achieve those personal goals.
+Initially, some librarians wondered what they did wrong to make them “need” coaching, and some were reluctant to participate for a variety of reasons.
+To help them get started, librarians were asked to examine their current practice, reflect on the AASL and coach standards, and set goals and collaborate with their coach on ways to achieve those goals.

-Over the past three years, their worries have diminished as they’ve experienced support and encouragement from coaching and the pure focus on growth.
+Over the past three years, their worries have diminished as they’ve experienced support and encouragement from individualized coaching and a genuine focus on growth.

-When COVID-19 entered the scene in March of 2020, it threw a curveball education has never seen as we faced mass school shutdowns in Dallas ISD and across the nation, resulting in empty campuses and, specifically, desolate libraries.
+When COVID-19 entered the scene in March of 2020, it threw a curveball education has never seen, causing mass school shutdowns and resulting in empty schools – specifically, desolate libraries.

-Librarians could have been overwhelmed with the challenges facing their role, but instead, they rose to the occasion by thinking how they could adjust what they were doing or change it completely to impact the lives of students and teachers.
-They shifted their focus from the physical library space and considered what was the best way to use their expertise virtually.
+Dallas ISD librarians could have given in to the overwhelming new challenges facing their role.
+Instead, they rose to the occasion, coming together to collaborate on how they could adjust what they were doing to continue to impact the lives of students and teachers, despite the shutdowns.
+They shifted their focus from the physical library space and considered what was the best way to use their expertise with technology in a virtual setting.

 Everyone Deserves a Coach

-While there were many uncertainties as we began to plan for the 20-21 school year, the Dallas ISD LMS department knew one thing was for certain: Everyone deserves a coach.
-Through the five cornerstones of support, coaching conversations laser-focused on librarian growth, and coaching skills, librarians would not only have the opportunity to collaboratively address challenges they were facing, but the challenges campus teachers, students, and families were facing as well.
+Faced with many uncertainties as we began to plan for the 20-21 school year, the Dallas ISD LMS Department knew one thing for certain: Everyone deserves a coach.
+Through the five cornerstones of support, coaching conversations laser-focused on librarian growth, and coaching skills, Dallas ISD librarians would not only have the opportunity to collaboratively address challenges they were facing, but the challenges campus teachers, students, and families were facing as well.

 5 Cornerstones of Librarian Support